 Some questions you might reserve for a CDE include:

-- I get low every time I take the bus to work.
+- My blood sugar gets low every time I walk to work.
 What might I do differently to make sure that doesn’t happen?

 - How can I make time for exercise, given my schedule?

 - The doctor says I should make sure my basal insulin isn’t peaking in the middle of the night.
 How can I change that?

 Team Member: Registered Dietitian (RD)

 Who: An RD is trained to help you manage food and nutrition, which may be a major concern for many people living with diabetes.
 A dietitian is specifically qualified to help determine your dietary needs; there is often overlap between an RD and a CDE, and many professionals serve in both roles.